otherjoel/html-printer/README.md

 there are passing at this point.
 Lots to do though:

 - Add many more tests
-- Revamp the `wrapping-printer` (higher-order function vs. class)
+- Add lookahead (or deferred output) for smarter wrapping (see [this test](https://github.com/otherjoel/html-writer/blob/8ad22632d46bc6c413f271436fea9974ce6c331a/main.rkt#L312-L317))
-- Add lookahead (or deferred output) for smarter wrapping (see [this test](https://github.com/otherjoel/html-writer/blob/8ad22632d46bc6c413f271436fea9974ce6c331a/main.rkt#L312-L317)) — Defer whitespace to avoid trailing spaces on lines (update tests first)
+- Defer whitespace to avoid trailing spaces on lines (update tests first)
 - Compare classification of “block” and “flow” tags against the HTML5 standard
 - Thoroughly compare output against HTML Tidy
 - Add option to self-close tags the XHTML way (`/>`)